The easiest way for exploring my island is a Globetrotter road map of Mauritius together with a Google digital map. And that’s not all …

 Click here for advice from an ‘old hand’ at driving to all four corners of the island.

 Especially in the case of Mauritius.
 Although the island is only 45 km wide and 65 km in length you’ll sometimes take longer than expected to reach your destination.
 Why?
 Our primary roads are narrow with two lanes.

 We have a popular bus service.
 You could get stuck behind a bus for a while or behind a vehicle driven by one of our numerous slow drivers.

 You will block the traffic if you stop on a primary road to consult a map.
 So it’s a good idea to memorize the direction and the name of your destination before you set off.

 It’s free and convenient when you need to consult your digital map and there is no internet connection or GPS.

-With a Globetrotter road map of Mauritius and a Google digital map you’ll be perfectly equipped for directions.
+With road map of Mauritius and a Google digital map you’ll be well equipped for directions.